syncfusion-content/javascript-docs/js/Kanban/Cards.md

 ---
 layout: post
-title: Essential EJ1 Kanban Cards
+title: Essential EJ1 Syncfusion Kanban Cards
 description: This section explains how to define the basic structure of cards and their features of the Syncfusion JavaSscript Kanban component.
 documentation: ug
 platform: js